flass/agrogenom/pipeline/README.md

 The size of these block events is then used as a criterion to evaluate which of the multiple solutions from different replicates are optimal, assuming that the larger the blocks of similar events, the more likely the component events are to be rightly estimated, i.e. the inferred single events are "confirmed" by their many similar neighbours.
 This optimal choice of strongly supported transfer events will then be used as a backbone for reconciliations, to which more events will be added in order to obtain scenarios that are more parsimonious in duplication and losses.

 Due to the previous reliance on strong statistical support for topological conflict to characterize HGT, many potential transfer events may have come unrecognize yet, due to their not inducing gene/species tree topological conflict, or it not occuring on well-supported branches of the gene tree.
 Failiure to recognize those events may induce the inferrence of many spurious ancient duplication and loss events.
-We thus use the [TPMS] algorithm for detection of taxonomic incongruencies (described in [Bigot et al. 2013], re-implemented in [rec_to_db.py] module) to identify subtrees with abnormal combination of species; transfer events are then inferred within these subtree when they avoid a too high number of duplication and loss events to be induced otherwise this conflictis first used for the inferrence of HGT events.
+We thus use the algorithm for detection of taxonomic incongruencies described in [Bigot et al. 2013] (re-implemented in [rec_to_db.py] module) to identify subtrees with abnormal combination of species; transfer events are then inferred within these subtree when they avoid a too high number of duplication and loss events to be induced otherwise this conflictis first used for the inferrence of HGT events.
 Finally, duplication and losses are inferred where necessary to obtain consistent reconciliations, i.e. have no unexplained topological incongruency left between gene and species trees.

 ![fig5]